Panama Birding Tours Eastern Panama Bayano - Tortí

 Cerro Azul (Blue Mountain), is a very different habitat than Panama City and we will find colorful tanagers, such as Speckled, Emerald, Bay-headed, Rufous-wing, Hepatic, and Black-and-yellow Tanager.
 A variety of hummingbirds are also easily found, such as Violet-headed Hummingbird, Violet-capped Hummingbird, Purple-crowned Fairy, Violet-crowned Woodnymph, Bronze-tailed Plumeleteer and Hermits, such as White-tipped Sicklebill and Green Hermit.
 Other birds at Cerro Azul include Yellow-eared Toucanet, the endemic Striped-cheeked Woodpecker, Black-striped Woodcreeper, White-ruffed Manakin, Scaly-crested Pygmy-Tyrant, Olive-striped Flycatcher, Blue-fronted Parrotlet, Scaled Pigeon, Spot-crowned Barbet and Slate-colored Grosbeak, Black-and-White Hawk-Eagle, Speckled Antshrike and Purplish-back Quail-Dove.

-Early departure and birding western Panama province and the Bayano Lake area.
+Early departure and birding eastern Panama province and the Bayano Lake area.
 It is a 2.5 hour drive to Tortí and we will spend most of our afternoon birding along the Tortí River, searching for Little Cuckoo, Jet Antbird, Red-billed Scythebill, Red-breasted Blackbird.
-Lodging in Tortí will be at the Avicar Hotel for 3-nights.
+Lodging in Tortí will be at the Avicar Hotel for 4-nights.

 Birding at the San Francisco reserve, we will spend the entire day here.
 A few of the special birds we have seen are: Yellow-Green Tyrannulet, White Fronted Nunbird, Blue Cotinga, Black-and-White Hawk-Eagle, Black Hawk-Eagle, King Vulture, Barred Puffbird, Rufous-crested Coquette, and Rufous-vented Ground Cuckoo.
 San Francisco is one of the few places in Central America where the critically endangered Brown-headed Spider Monkey can still be seen.

 On this day we will go exploring and birding along dirt roads in the Nargandi and Cañazas areas.
-Many of these area have not been explored for birds.
+Many of these areas have not been explored for birds.
+In the late afternoon we will head back to the San Francisco Reserve for an evening of owling.

-We start our drive back to Panama City with birding stops in the Bayano Lake area.
+Early morning bird walk along the Tortí River.
+After lunch, we start our drive back to Panama City with birding stops in the Bayano Lake area.
 Lodging will be at the Riande Airport Hotel, which is a 10-minute drive to the airport.
-This airport hotel is a birding hot sport with 225 species: Tocumen--hotel Riande Aeropuerto
+This airport hotel is a birding hot spot with over 230 species: Tocumen--hotel Riande Aeropuerto.
+We will stay 2-nights at the Riande.

 Shuttle to the airport for your trip home.
 Most flights back to the States leave early in the morning.